vladivolgin/CODE-Challenge/README.md

 ### Image #9
 ![image](https://user-images.githubusercontent.com/87894035/228020153-32d6f7cf-7eca-4190-9d59-072da6eecbd8.png)

-Image nine shows the calculation of the city's air cleanliness index, which is calculated using the method shown in image ten.
+Image nine shows the calculation of the city's air cleanliness index, which is calculated using the function shown in image ten.
 The sum of the neighbourhood ratings is calculated and then the result is divided by the number of districts.

 ### Image #10
 ![image](https://user-images.githubusercontent.com/87894035/228037356-7489ceba-aa5e-48fd-8b3c-b1e822e9c9f8.png)